ACM Awards 2021: Best and worst moments, complete list of winners

 Maren Morris’s wins

 Morris has plenty of experience accepting prizes at Nashville trophy shows over the last several years, and her speeches are generally a highlight.
-When she won female artist, she spent most of her time addressing her fellow nominees (Pearce, Ashley McBryde, Miranda Lambert and Kelsea Ballerini), noting they had all been laughing together during the commercial breaks.
+When she won female artist of the year, she spent most of her time addressing her fellow nominees (Pearce, Ashley McBryde, Miranda Lambert and Kelsea Ballerini), noting they had all been laughing together during the commercial breaks.
 “Even in a year where no one’s gotten to play shows, I’ve heard some of the best music out of all of you this past year.
 So thank you so much for inspiring me,” she said.

 She also became emotional when she talked about winning song of the year for “The Bones,” which she wrote for her husband, Ryan Hurd.
 But given that it’s about staying strong through a hard time, it recently took on a new meaning for many listeners.
 “I feel like this song has revealed so many new things to me that I didn’t know were possible the day I wrote it,” Morris said, on the verge of tears.
 “This has just been a hell of a year.
 And hopefully country music and maybe even this song brought you and your family and friends some peace.”

-Morris capped off the night with a steamy performance (well, steamy for a country award show) with Hurd, crooning their new duet, “Chasing After You.”
+Morris capped off the night with a steamy performance (well, steamy for a country awards show) with Hurd, crooning their new duet, “Chasing After You.”

 Brad Paisley’s surprise for Jimmie Allen

-Right before Allen (winner of new male artist of the year) launched into his Brad Paisley duet “Freedom Was a Highway,” Paisley appeared onscreen in a car looking mischievous.
+Right before Jimmie Allen (winner of new male artist of the year) launched into his Brad Paisley duet “Freedom Was a Highway,” Paisley appeared on-screen in a car, looking mischievous.
 He explained that Allen thought he was out of town and couldn’t make the performance.
 “I’m going to surprise him,” Paisley announced.

 Sure enough, as Allen was in the middle of the track on the Bluebird Cafe stage, Paisley appeared from nowhere with a guitar and joined in.
-Allen looked genuinely shocked, but pulled it together pretty quickly considering.
+Allen looked genuinely shocked, but pulled it together pretty quickly, considering.

 Chris Stapleton’s devastating song, accompanied by Miranda Lambert